 We are all in this together and again, thank you for support and understanding.

-NOTE to MEDIA: Please send any media inquiries to email@example.com.
+NOTE TO MEDIA PERSONNEL: Send media inquiries to firstname.lastname@example.org.

 As information about the Coronavirus (COVID-19) pandemic rapidly changes, we are committed to providing the most recent information.
 Some of the details in this update may have changed after publication.